Glitch18/event-dashboard/README.md

 ## Event processing pipeline

-The pipeline monitors live `UserOperationEvents` from the `EntryPoint` contract, and adds each event to a off-chain database for storage.
+The pipeline monitors live `UserOperationEvents` from the `EntryPoint` contract, and adds each event to an off-chain database for storage.

 The pipeline has a list of bundler addresses and their Entities.
 Some of them being: